aicell-lab/mca-stable-diffusion/evaluation/evaluation.md

 To set up the environment for this project, follow these steps:

 1. Create a conda environment using the provided `environment.yaml` file: `conda env create -f environment.yaml`
-2. Activate the conda environment: `conda activate [environment name]`
+2. Activate the conda environment: `conda activate eval`

 ## Analysis